- Visit the ancient Tibetan villages of Nar and Phu

 - Visit Muktinath (Chumig Gyatsa) and Jomsom in Kali Gandaki Valley

-The ancient villages of Nar and Phu offers a rich Tibetan culture practiced by local Bhotia people easily visible in their daily rituals and beautifully decorated monasteries like Tashi Lhakhang Gompa.
+The ancient villages of Nar and Phu offer a rich Tibetan culture practiced by local Bhotia people easily visible in their daily rituals and beautifully decorated monasteries like Tashi Lhakhang Gompa.

-Opened since 2002, Nar Phu trekking is perhaps one of the least visited but highly prized trekking destination in Nepal.
-Because of the sensitivity of its age old culture and pristine nature, trekkers are required to obtain special permit to enter Nar Phu.
+Opened since 2002, Nar Phu trekking is perhaps one of the least visited but highly prized trekking destinations in Nepal.
+Because of the sensitivity of its age-old culture and pristine nature, trekkers are required a special permit to enter Nar Phu.

 The Kang-la Pass (5314m) is the first adventurous crossing that leads you to Nyeshang village.
 The pass affords a full view of Annapurna ranges and beyond Nyeshang Village are the alpine valleys of vast barren landscape with snowcapped peaks making an impressive backdrop.

-The highest point of Nar Phu trek is the Thorong-la Pass (5416m), the crossing of which requires propers acclimatization and preparation on the trekkers' part.
-The pass affords a magnificent view of Annapurna ranges, Dhaulagiri (8167m), Manaslu (8163m), Gangapurna (7455m), Tilicho peak (7134m), Nilgiri (7041m), Machhapuchhre (6998m) , Lamjung Himal (6986m) etc. From here you will descend down to temple of Muktinath (Chumig Gyatsa) on Kali Gandaki Valley and then to the town of Jomsom, known for Thakali community and their sumptuous cuisines.
+The highest point of Nar Phu trek is the Thorong-La Pass (5416m), the crossing of which requires proper acclimatization and preparation on the trekkers' part.
+The pass affords a magnificent view of Annapurna ranges, Dhaulagiri (8167m), Manaslu (8163m), Gangapurna (7455m), Tilicho peak (7134m), Nilgiri (7041m), Machhapuchhre (6998m), Lamjung Himal (6986m) etc. From here you will descend down to the temple of Muktinath (Chumig Gyatsa) on Kali Gandaki Valley and then to the town of Jomsom, known for Thakali community and their sumptuous cuisines.